 He holds a BSc in Mathematics from the University of Manchester.

-Will previously spent 8 years in consultancy at FTI Consulting (formerly FD Blueprint) in Brussels, where he advised companies on issues relating to EU policy and legislation.
+Will previously spent 8 years at FTI Consulting (formerly FD Blueprint) in Brussels as a consultant to companies across a range of sectors on issues relating to EU policy and legislation.

 He holds an MSc in International Relations from the University of Bristol and a BA(Hons) in English from the University of Birmingham.